JeremyB1298/ArtistsTechnicalTest/README.md

 ## Conclusion

 This project showcases my ability to design a robust application architecture while applying best practices in software development.
 The decisions made during development were guided by principles aimed at creating a maintainable and scalable codebase.

+## Known Issues ⚠️
+UISearchBar Keyboard Functionality: There is a known issue with the UISearchBar on devices running iOS 17.2, particularly on the iPhone 15.
+Users may experience a problem where the keyboard does not appear when interacting with the UISearchBar.
+This issue arises from a long click on the UISearchBar field, which is acknowledged as a bug on Apple's side.
+For more details, you can refer to the discussion on [the Apple Developer Forums](https://forums.developer.apple.com/forums/thread/738726).
+Please note that this can potentially lead to a sensitive crash, and I recommend monitoring updates from Apple for a resolution.